aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/calculate-distance-between-geometries/_index.md

     new Point(0, 0),
 });
 ```
-The exterior ring is a closed loop of points that defines the polygon’s boundary.
-In this example we create a 1 × 1 square.

 ### Step 3: Create a LineString Geometry
+The `LineString` class is a sequence of connected line segments that models a road, river, or any linear feature.

 ```csharp
 var line = new LineString();
 ```
-A `LineString` is a series of connected line segments.
-We’ll use it to represent a road or a path.

 ### Step 4: Add Points to the LineString
+These two points give the line a slanted shape that does not intersect the polygon, which makes the distance calculation interesting.

 ```csharp
 line.AddPoint(2, 0);
 line.AddPoint(1, 3);
 ```
-These two points give the line a slanted shape that does not intersect the polygon, which makes the distance calculation interesting.

 ### Step 5: Calculate the Distance
+`GetDistanceTo` returns the shortest Euclidean distance between two geometries in the same CRS.
+Here we **get distance to geometry** by calling `GetDistanceTo`.
+Aspose.GIS computes the shortest distance between the polygon’s edge and the line.

 ```csharp
 double distance = polygon.GetDistanceTo(line);
 ```
-Here we **get distance to geometry** by calling `GetDistanceTo`.
-Aspose.GIS computes the shortest distance between the polygon’s edge and the line.

 ### Step 6: Output the Result
+The result is printed with two decimal places (`0.63`).
+This value represents the minimum Euclidean distance between the square and the line.

 ```csharp
 Console.WriteLine(distance.ToString("F")); // 0.63
 ```
-The result is printed with two decimal places (`0.63`).
-This value represents the minimum Euclidean distance between the square and the line.

 ## Common Use Cases
 - **Logistics:** Find the nearest depot to a delivery route.